The Four Dimensions of Christ’s Love

 1. God’s Word corrects all error.
 God’s Word — the Bible, which includes the true history of mankind, of Israel and of the Church of God painted sometimes in broad strokes and at other times in great detail, God’s laws and prophecies — is, as Paul says, “profitable for doctrine (teaching), for reproof, for correction, for instruction in righteousness…” (2 Timothy 3:16).
 Isaiah 8:20 assures us that God’s law and testimony (prophecies) are the “touchstone” or “plumb line” or “straight edge” to correct what is ignorance (darkness and falsehood as against light and truth) and wickedness or “crooked” thinking — unrighteousness and sin.

-God is so uncompromising with His Word and truth [Psalm 119:142 affirms that God's law is truth] that He has condemned false prophets and false teachers both in the Old Testament and the New.
+God is so uncompromising with His Word and truth [Psalm 119:142 affirms that God’s law is truth] that He has condemned false prophets and false teachers both in the Old Testament and the New.
 He pronounces “Woe” to them.
 God will cast into the lake of fire, among others, “all liars” “and whoever loves and practices a lie” (Revelation 21:8; 22:15).
-[See: Beware of False Prophets and Fake News.]
+[See: Beware of False Prophets, Fake News. and “Whoever Loves and Practices a Lie.”]

 Jesus said that it is God’s truth — God’s Word — that “sanctifies” us (John 17:17) — makes us holy.
 God’s Word cleanses our carnal thoughts by the “washing of water by the word” (Ephesians 5:26).
 As Jesus has done with the Church, so He will do with those mortal humans who will survive the horrific destruction at Christ’s return.
 Christ will make the knowledge of His ways, His laws, and His truth available to all mankind.
 And as Isaiah 2:3 and Micah 4:2 prophesy, many nations will come to Jesus in Jerusalem to learn of God’s law and word.